ADR: What's ADR and How does it Work?

 Mediation and arbitration are becoming lucrative enough for attorneys and retired judges to advertise their services as the adjudicator in hearings.
 Just as it is important to pick the right jury, it’s important to pick the right arbitrator or mediator.
 If you’re participating in a hearing resulting from a mandatory arbitration clause, the arbitrator may have already been selected.
 If not, you may have to pick someone.
 While it may be helpful to pick a former SEC chair as the arbitrator in a bankruptcy proceeding, it may be best to simply select the most experienced arbitrator available, someone who will provide the most equitable decision.

-Get Your Top 3 Tips on the ADR Process & How to Settle Your Case, Quickly:
+Receive Top 5 Tips to Settle Your Case, Quickly:

 Get 10 Tips on ADR - Alternative Dispute Resolution Today